-Do note, because Casa Grande Ruins is now a free park, it is no longer possible for visitors to purchase any National Park pass at this park.
+Do note, because the Ruins is now a free park, it is no longer possible for visitors to purchase any National Park pass at this park.

 Weather at Case Grande Ruins

-We highly recommend you hydrate well before arriving and during your visit.
+We also highly recommend you hydrate well before arriving and during your visit.
 It’s a good idea to bring a full bottle of water.
-If you’re going to be hiking, a Camelbak with a higher water capacity is essential, especially in the warmer months.
+If you’re going to be hiking or exploring for a lengthy time period, a high-capacity hydration pack is a good idea, especially in the warmer months.

 Visitors may bring pets, however, they must be on a 6′ leash (or less).
 And, it’s required to clean up after them.
 There’s a pet walking area located in the picnic area.

 Also, pet owners are not permitted to leave them in any vehicle; even with the air conditioner running.